JENNIFER VERDOLIN, PHD

 Interested in the Research?

-Verdolin works with a diverse group of collaborators studying genetics, social networks, personality, communication and how these all tie together to influence their survival of different species.
-Currently, the lab is concentrating on mountain gorillas, lemurs, and prairie dogs but there are plans underway for projects on domestic cats and great horned owls.
+Verdolin works with a diverse group of collaborators studying genetics, social networks, personality, communication and how these all tie together to influence the survival of different species.
+Currently, her research is focused on mountain gorillas, lemurs, and prairie dogs but there are plans underway for projects on domestic cats and great horned owls.
 Take a look at current and future projects.